isabellecda/cyber-scripts/buffer-overflow/README.md

 * [mode] : Script modes: test|cyclic|write|exploit
 * remoteHost : Remote host IP.
 * remotePort : Remote host port.
-* buffSize : Amount of variable bytes to send.
+* buffSize : Amount of bytes to send.
 * buffHead : Static buffer string set at the beginning of the buffer.
 Is usually the crash string.
 Size is considered in buffSize calc.
 * offset : Place in buffer where content can be added.
 * hexcontent	: Hex string to add at the offset position.
 Can be considered as big endian (default) or little endian (will be reversed).
 Use 'g' or 'l' to delimit the order.
 Examples: